ronrothjr/The-Threads-of-Becoming/facilitators-guide.md

 * The core work: help them stay in tension without collapsing

-* Use the micro-engagement for that thread
+* Use the micro-intervention for that thread

 * Validate both poles: neither is wrong